-HBO has announced that the eighth and final season of Game of Thrones will premiere in 2019.
-This means that fans must wait at least a year to find out what happens to Jon Snow, Daenerys Targaryen and the rest of the Westerosi.
+HBO has announced that the eighth and final season of Game of Thrones will premiere in the first half of 2019.
+This means that there’s less than a year until fans finally find out the ultimate fate of Jon Snow, Daenerys Targaryen and the rest of the Westerosi.